- Written by Dr.Mehmet Demircioglu

 What kind of bad result do I actually have?

 This question matters because the repair plan depends on the defect.
 A thin result is not the same as a low hairline.
 A low hairline is not the same as wrong angles.
 Wrong angles are not the same as donor damage.
+In milder cases, touch up graft planning may be more appropriate than a full repair strategy.

-Some patients have an angle problem.
+Sometimes the main issue is angle.
 The hair may grow in a direction that looks unnatural.
 This is harder to hide because direction affects how the hair behaves even if growth is good.

-Some patients have a blending problem, such as a gap between transplanted and native hair.
+Sometimes the weak point is blending, such as a gap between transplanted and native hair.
 This can happen when the transplanted area and native hair behind it were not planned together.

-Some patients have donor area damage.
+Sometimes the weak point is donor area damage.
 This may appear as patchiness, overharvesting, visible thinning, scars, or an uneven pattern that becomes obvious with short hair.

 A repair surgeon must identify the true problem before offering treatment.
 Otherwise, the second surgery may chase the wrong target.